-Coronavirus (COVID-19) Information at Ramos Center in Bradenton FL, Sarasota FL and Venice, FL
+Coronavirus (COVID-19) Information at Ramos Center in Bradenton, Sarasota, Venice, Englewood, Port Charlotte, Dunedin and St. Petersburg, FL

 Ramos Center is here to provide COVID-19 information for our patients and community.
 Please join us in helping stop the spread of disease!

 During this unique point in time, we all must band together to mitigate the spread of COVID-19.
 The Ramos Center for Interventional and Functional Pain Medicine is here for you!
 We are giving our best efforts to continue to provide necessary services to you while ensuring all of our patients and employees stay safe.
 We are in this together, and together we will get through this!

 The Ramos Center is taking all of the necessary precautions in light of COVID-19, as recommended by the Center for Disease Control and Prevention (CDC).
 We are also closely monitoring every development of COVID-19 in the communities we operate in and in the United States at large.
 We want to make sure we are keeping our clinics as safe as possible to keep everyone who enters our clinics and everyone they encounter safe as well.
 As such, we are making telemedicine appointments available to reduce the amount of traffic in our buildings and practice social distancing.
 We are also asking anyone who is experiencing symptoms similar to those associated with COVID-19 to stay home.
 Some of these symptoms include fever, cough, sore throat, or a loss of smell.
 We can reschedule your appointment to a later date, or if it works for you, we can conduct it via telemedicine.

 We have also been involved with our communities to help other facilities with the fight against COVID-19!
 We have delivered hot lunches and have secured hundreds of N95 masks, which we are donating to medical providers in Bradenton, Sarasota, and Venice.
 Read more about our relief efforts here!